ad Dei Gloriam Ministries

 Here's a few things to look for when reading scripture and asking the above questions.

-A Special Message from God for Today -- This will vary based upon the scripture that your studying, and your particular situation and current needs.
+A Special Message from God for Today -- This will vary based upon the scripture that we're studying, and our particular situation and current needs.

 A Command to Keep -- God gives these commands for our benefit.
 As Adrian Rogers always said, "When God says 'Thou shalt not', He means 'Don't hurt yourself', and when He says 'Thou shalt', He means 'Help yourself to a blessing'."

-A Promise from God -- You'll find these throughout scripture.
-Not every promise is for you.
-You'll need to check the context.
+A Promise from God -- We find these throughout scripture.
+Not every promise is for us personally.
+We need to check the context.
 Some are for Israel and some for the future.
-There's also some promises that you don't want (promises of judgment for unbelievers).
-You should also note whether there are any conditions attached to the promise.
-For example, God promises to be faithful to forgive our sins if we confess them.
+There’s also some promises that we don’t want (promises of judgment for unbelievers).
+We should also note whether there are any conditions attached to the promise.
+For example, God promises to be faithful to forgive our sins if we confess them (1Jn 1:9).

 An Eternal Principle -- The Bible contains timeless principles on almost every subject to guide us in our daily living.
 Because God chose to communicate His eternal principles within the particular circumstances of human history, it is sometimes difficult to discern whether a particular statement is a timeless principle, or merely addresses a situation relevant to the time period in which it was written.
 When in doubt, I prefer to err on the side of interpreting a statement as principle rather than violating that principle by dismissing it as not relevant for today.

-An Application for my Life -- After you've found a special message, command, promise or principle, you should ask yourself, how can I apply this to an area in my life?
-The study of God's Word is not just for obtaining knowledge, but it is a practical tool that, if properly applied, will change your life.
+An Application for my Life -- After we've found a special message, command, promise or principle, we should ask ourselves, how can I apply this to an area in my life?
+The study of God’s Word is not just for obtaining knowledge, but it is a practical tool that, if properly applied, will change our lives.

 What's Next

-You should now have the basic knowledge to obtain a deeper understanding while reading and studying the Bible.
-You'll probably want to refer back to this page and the OT and NT Book pages while doing your Bible studies.
+We should now have the basic knowledge to obtain a deeper understanding while reading and studying the Bible.
+You’ll probably want to refer back to this page and the Introductions to the Books and Sections of the Bible section while doing your Bible studies.
 Please contact us if you have any questions or suggestions regarding this page.